Financial Statement Builder Redesign

 Pros: Automates part of the process based on configuration

-Cons: Highly complex, less flexible, and requires a bigger engineering lift
+Cons: Highly complex, less flexible, and not achievable within time constraints

 Solution: Restructuring the Tool into Goal-Based Workflows